wsdevv/wsdevv/README.md

 ### 👋 Hi there!

 Hey, I'm Wesley, a highschool developer from Texas!
-I love exploring the different concepts of Computer Science and software engineering.
+I love exploring the different concepts of Computer Science and software development.
 I am very ambitious and have big goals (though I'll admit I'm not the best at executing them).
 I eventually want to become a computer science and machine learning engineer.
-However, my end goal is to become an entrepreneur of my own tech company one day!
+Furthermore, my end goal is to become an entrepreneur of my own tech company one day!

 ### 💻 Projects?

 Currently you'll see me working in my little "organization" called project undefined (more info on its page)!
-I am working on my own alternative to the onion protocol and also making an OS with my friend and colleague @PitchBlackNights.
+I am working on my own alternative to the onion protocol as well as making an OS with my friend and colleague @PitchBlackNights.

 ### ❓ Questions